pablollorens/docker-magento2/README.md

     Start nginx reverse proxy from jwilder/nginx-proxy repository docker run -d --network nginx-proxy -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

+    Insert the following Alias in your ~/.bashrc file so you can execute magento console from the root folder of your project alias magento='docker-compose exec fpm /var/www/magento/bin/magento'

 ## Quick Start

     Modify docker-compose.yml and change VHOST_NAME environment variable and M2SETUP_BASE_URL with the url that you want to use for development.